-To develop 5G in Russia, it is necessary to create a unified national network on domestic equipment, it follows from the > concept developed by order of the Ministry of Communications.
-Market participants categorically opposed such an > approach. > > RBC analyzed the concept prepared by NIIR (conclusions from it were confirmed by several market participants) to figure > out how it is supposed to develop 5G and what alternatives are there.
+To develop 5G, it is necessary to create a Guest wifi solutions unified national network on domestic equipment, it follows from the concept developed by order of the Ministry of Communications.
+Market participants categorically opposed such an approach.

+RBC analyzed the concept prepared by NIIR (conclusions from it were confirmed by several market participants) to figure out how it is supposed to develop 5G and what alternatives are there.

 After the introduction of 5G, users will receive services based on holograms and multimedia with the effect of presence, virtual and augmented reality, the Internet of Things (Internet of Things, IoT), tactile Internet.
 Among the most popular at the first stage Wifi solution , simultaneous translation from a foreign language, a “smart” home, and control of drones are mentioned.